seldonian-framework/Tutorials/_tutorials/addl_datasets.md

 {% endhighlight python %}

 <p>
-    We now create the additional datasets dictionary mapping constraints and their base nodes to the <code class="codesnippet">addl_dataset</code> object that we created above.
+    We now create the additional datasets dictionary mapping constraints and their base nodes to the additional candidate and safety dataset objects that we created above.
 </p>

 {% highlight python %}